-The Federal Public Defender for the Southern District of Florida is accepting applications for the full-time position of Paralegal in our Miami office.
-The Federal Public Defender, a branch of the United States Courts, an Equal Opportunity Employer, operates under the authority of the Criminal Justice Act, 18 U.S.C. § 3006A, to provide defense services to indigent persons in federal criminal cases and related matters in the federal courts.
+The Federal Public Defender for the Southern District of Florida is accepting applications for the full-time position of Administrative Officer in the Miami Office.
+The Federal Public Defender, a branch of the United States Courts, is an Equal Opportunity Employer and operates under the authority of the Criminal Justice Act (18 U.S.C. § 3006A) to provide defense services to indigent persons in federal criminal cases.

-The selected candidate will be subject to a background check a condition of employment and could be subject to an additional government security clearance on some cases.
+The selected candidate will be subject to a background check as a condition of employment.

-Salary and Benefits: This is a full-time position, and federal salary and benefits apply.
-The salary for this position will be based on experience and qualifications and the Judiciary Salary Plan.
-This position is subject to mandatory electronic transfer (direct deposit) participation of net pay.
+Salary and Benefits: This is a full-time position and federal salary and benefits apply.
+The salary for this position will be based on experience and qualifications and the Judiciary Salary Plan range from Grade 11, Step 1, $70,545 to Grade 15, Step 1, $139,758.
+This position is subject to mandatory Electronic Funds Transfer (direct deposit) participation of net pay.

 How to Apply: No telephone calls please.
-Qualified persons may apply by submitting a letter of interest outlining experience, resume, two work references and a writing sample in ONE PDF format to:
+Qualified persons may apply by submitting a letter of interest, a resume outlining experience, and two references in ONE PDF format to: